TytaniumDev/acrogame/README.md

 Acro
 =====

-Word game where you try to solve the puzzle only knowing the first letter of the sentence
+Word game where you try to solve the puzzle only knowing the first letter of the sentence.